 What are the difference between and shareholder and a member of an LLC?

 If a personal (non-business) lawsuit is filed against a person who owns shares of stock in a corporation, the stock held by that person is considered personal property and can be awarded in a judgment.

 The ninth reason you should incorporate in Nevada is if a personal (non-business) lawsuit is filed against a member of a Nevada LLC, the judgment can only be satisfied by a charging order, which means placing a lien on that person’s percentage of distribution from the LLC.
-The courts cannot force an LLC to liquidate their assets in order to satisfy the member’s judgment.
+The courts cannot force an LLC to liquidate its assets in order to satisfy the member’s judgment.
 They can only put a lien against any distributions the member will be taking from that company.
 When they put a charging order against your LLC, they are responsible for the taxes on those earnings even if the LLC has no distributions.
 Most attorneys will not get a charging order because of this liability.